assafom/hackathon-nervosnetwork/step-12/README.md

 Now the client has started, however, it couldn't load the contracts.

 This is the method I was using to get a Web3 contract instance:

 <img src="https://github.com/assafom/hackathon-nervosnetwork/blob/main/step-12/contract-set.png" width="500">

 Upon debugging, I realised that networkId is coming as a hex string (116e1), while the PrisaleContract object.networks held the networkId as a dec (71393).
 So I changed the hex string to decimal using ParseInt.
 Also, while looking at this code, I realised I use window.ethereum, which we substituted for the PolyjuiceHttpProvider previously.
 I'm not sure if it makes a difference in this scenario as the front end was working now, but I decided to change it also to use the PolyjuiceHttpProvider we set up earlier.

 After these changes, this is how the code looked like:

 <img src="https://github.com/assafom/hackathon-nervosnetwork/blob/main/step-12/contract-set-fixed.png" width="500">

 And when running in the browser, I saw:

 <img src="https://github.com/assafom/hackathon-nervosnetwork/blob/main/step-12/running1.png" width="500">

+Yay, basically running!

+But I knew we aren't finished yet; there are two things we haven't done.
+We haven't set a gas limit to the transactions, and we haven't converted Ethereum addresses to Godwoken addresses.
+And indeed, trying to execute a command that changes the contract's state (and not just reads info) has failed.